 \subsection{Invariant Feature Learning}

-There have been several attempts to learn representations that are invariant to specific factors in the fields of machine learning fairness, debiasing learning and domain adaptation that controls the information contained within the feature.
-For instance, \cite{edwards2015censoring,beutel2017data} use adversarial training for learning fair representations. \cite{louizos2015variational,zafar2015fairness} learns fair representation by minimizing the dependency between the latent representation and the sensitive attributes. \cite{xie2017controllable} use domain-adversarial training for learning representations invariant to a specific factor for better generalization. \cite{li2018domain,akuzawa2019adversarial} use domain-adversarial training strategies for controllable invariant feature with respect to existing variables for domain generalization. \cite{kim2019learning} propose a regularization algorithm by minimizing the mutual information between feature embedding and bias to train neural networks on biased images.
-These methods used adversarial training strategy that predicts exact values to carry or eliminate certain information from the representation.\\
+The drive to learn representations invariant to specific factors has inspired research across machine learning fairness, debiasing learning, and domain adaptation, aiming to control the information encapsulated within features.
+For instance, studies such as ~\cite{edwards2015censoring,beutel2017data} deploy adversarial training to cultivate fair representations.
+Works like ~\cite{louizos2015variational,zafar2015fairness} strive to attain a fair representation by minimizing the correlation between the latent representation and sensitive attributes.
+Other efforts, like ~\cite{xie2017controllable}, use domain-adversarial training to craft representations that remain invariant to specific factors, enhancing generalization.
+Meanwhile, studies like ~\cite{li2018domain,akuzawa2019adversarial} employ domain-adversarial training methodologies to achieve controllable invariant features regarding existing variables for domain generalization.
+Additionally, ~\cite{kim2019learning} suggests a regularization method that minimizes the mutual information between feature embedding and bias while training neural networks on biased images.
+These techniques predominantly leverage an adversarial training approach, aiming to either preserve or exclude certain information from the representation.